fcases/zig-pa1/README.md

 # zig-pa1
-An exercise with ZIG and the C libraries: gtk and portaudio.
+An exercise with ZIG and the gtk and portaudio C libraries.

-Just choose an input device in first dropmenu, output in second dropmenu.
-If both are compatible, the green led will turn on.
-After that point you can push the play ... and wisthle.
+Just choose an input device in first combobox, output in second combobox.
+If both devices are compatible, the green led will turn on.
+Next step, you can push the play ... and wistle.

 <center>